 - Academic merit of the candidate

-- Quality of the proposal
+- Quality of the plan of study

-- Likely impact of the work on the development of the candidate’s home country
+- Potential impact of the work on the development of the candidate’s home country

 How to apply